Abhishek08/Docker/DockerSwarm.md

 Docker Swarm is a container orchestration tool built and managed by Docker, Inc.
 It is the native clustering tool for Docker.

-It allows to connect multiple hosts with Docker together.

 #### Problem Statement that solve by Docker Swarm
 ➤ How to Scale Containers?